comns/chef_users-and-groups/README.md

 # Users and Groups chef cookbook.

+## Note
+This cookbooks is not fully tested so make sure you verify it works for you!

 ## Description:

 A cookbook to help populate users and groups from data bags.
 It